LennonLab/Emergence/EmergencePrePrint.md

 #### Platform description
 Here, we describe Emergence largely according to the ODD protocol (Overview, Design concepts, Details), which is standard for describing IBMs (Grimm et al. 2006).
-Emergence, however, ~~is not one IBM??~~~ intended for use with a specific system.
-Emergence is distributable software and a platform for simulating unlimited numbers of IBMs and for studying the simultaneous emergence of ecological patterns predicted by multiple theories.
+Unlike most ecological IBMs, which are used to simulate specific systems (DeAngelis and Gross 1992, Grimm and Railsback 2005), Emergence is a distributed software platform for running unlimited numbers of IBMs and for studying the simultaneous emergence of ecological patterns from across subdisciplines and theories.
 A detailed descriptions of Emergence source files, functions, and analysis code can be found on the public GitHub repository (https://github.com/LennonLab/Emergence).

 #### Purpose